 WHAT TO DO?

 If your parent or grandparent is getting their book published, you might want to consider contacting the publisher directly, gently explaining the situation, and asking your relative if they’d mind you helping them through the process.
 That way, you can keep an eye out for possible scams and you can also make sure their spending doesn’t get out of control.
+I strongly recommend asking for you loved one’s login info. for their author account in their publisher’s website.
 One older fella, who is a friend of a friend, ended up spending almost $20K to get his book published at a POD publisher after he was upsold on numerous services he obviously did not need.
 He’s only sold a handful of copies to date and he’s considering filing a lawsuit against the publisher.

 Needless to say, somebody should also be keeping an eye on Granny’s (and Grandpa’s!) monthly credit card bill to ensure she’s not sending excessive funds to a TV evangelist, a pyramid scheme…or a POD publisher who doesn’t give a flip about Granny or her family.